divindivakar/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a repository to store my Capstone project details for IBM Data Science Professional Certificate
+This is a repository to store my Capstone project details for IBM Data Science Professional Certificate, 2021 Version 2